markstock/idealplace/README.md

 	-boston				Set the preferences to Boston, USA
-	-tf januarylow januaryhigh julylow julyhigh		(all in F) -tc januarylow januaryhigh julylow julyhigh		(all in C) -mr value			Average precipitation in mm/month
+	-tf januarylow januaryhigh julylow julyhigh		(all in F) -tc januarylow januaryhigh julylow julyhigh		(all in C) -wtf januarylow januaryhigh 	(all in F)
+	-wtc januarylow januaryhigh 	(all in C)
+	-stf julylow julyhigh			(all in F)
+	-stc julylow julyhigh			(all in C)
+	-mr value			Average precipitation in mm/month
 	-ac value			Average cloud cover (0 to 1)
 	-wmph value			Average wind speed (mph)
 	-wmps value			Average wind speed (m/s)
 	-hdi value			Human development index (0 to 1)
-	-mtn value			Proximity to terrain (0 to 1)
-	-ct lat lon			Close to a given location (N lat and E lon, use negative for S and W) -ff lat lon			Far from a given location (N lat and E lon, use negative for S and W) -new				Start setting preferences for a second person
+	-mtn value			Proximity to and magnitude of terrain (0 to 1) -ct lat lon			Close to a given location (N lat and E lon, use negative for S and W) -ff lat lon			Far from a given location (N lat and E lon, use negative for S and W) -new				Start setting preferences for a second person